ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 While playing Archipelago, you can interact with the server using the commands listed in the [commands guide](/tutorial/Archipelago/commands/en).
 To send a command, open chat, and enter `/ap`, followed by the command you want to send.
-For example, `ap !help`. followed by the command you want to send.
-For example, "/ap !help".
+For example, `/ap !help`.